ufosc/ufosc.github.io/IDEAS.md

 		- Slack
 		- GitHub
 - Events
-	- Pull from Facebook and Google Calender
+	- Pull from Facebook and Google Calendar
 - Projects
 	- List of active projects, how to get started
 	- Could pull from GitHub
+		- And/or provide a public-friendly version of the projects
+			- A simple introduction/summary of each project
+			- Download link for those who would like to use the product
 - Resources
 	- Good stuff to know
 - List of other cool open source projects